快速導覽

 Hong Kong Itinerary Planning – Afternoon of Day 1

-Recommended restaurants and attractions: Central's Stone Street, Central's Gaslight, Hong Kong and Shanghai Banking Corporation Head Office, Bank of China Tower, Peak Tram Terminus
+Recommended restaurants and attractions: Central's Stone Street, Central's Gaslight, Hong Kong and Shanghai Banking Corporation Head Office, Bank of China Tower, Peak Tram

 Great places to visit in Central in the afternoon

-Next to Tai Kwun in Central, there is a characteristic street connecting Hollywood Road in Central, that is, the street called "Stone StreetPottinger Street.
-It is said that it has a history of 100 years since it was built.
-You can take a few commemorative photos on the steps of Pottinger Street before heading to other attractions in Central.
+Next to Tai Kwun in Central, there is a characteristic street connecting to Hollywood Road in Central.
+It is a Pottinger Street called "Slate Street".
+It is said to have a history of 100 years since it was built.
+You can take a few souvenir photos on the steps of Pottinger Street before heading to other attractions in Central.

-If you want to visitgaslight centralIf so, just walk from "Slate Street" to Queen's Road Central, then turn right and go all the way to Duddell Street.
-In addition, as long as you go further, you can slowly walk toPeak Tram Terminus, set off to the Peak to see the night view of Victoria Harbor.
+If you want to visit the Gas Lamp in Central, just walk from "Slate Street" to Queen's Road Central, then turn right and go all the way to Duddell Street.
+In addition, as long as you go further, you can slowly walk to the Peak Tram terminus, and then take the Peak Tram to Victoria Peak in Hong Kong to enjoy the night view of Victoria Harbor.

 Both methods can start from Central to the Peak Tram Terminus, and the time required is almost the same.
 The difference lies in whether you want to take Hong Kong's unique double-decker tram, or walk slowly to the Peak Tram terminus while admiring the high-rise buildings in Central.